GoCarrot/carrot-blog/source/_posts/2013-08-19-spicy-horse-gets-carrot.markdown

 comments: true
 categories: [Carrot, Spicy Horse Games, Open Graph, Results]
 preview: "In our experience, Carrot is to player acquisition and retention what canned spinach is to Popeye."
+description: "See how Spicy Horse used Carrot to increase their marketing return on investment by 12x"
 cover: /images/Spicy_Horse_Logo.png
 published: true
 ---